English Literatures of South East Asia

 - Taught in:

-There are no pre-requisites for this course and it is available as an open option to non-first year students.
+There are no pre-requisites for this module and it is available as an open option.

 - in-depth understanding of the place of English as a literary language in South East Asia and of the diverse responses of South East Asian writers in English to their particular contexts

 - enhanced critical reading skills, both in the close reading of literary texts and in assessing and applying theoretical analysis in secondary texts